Preprints · Conceptual Overview

 Psi–Continuum Cosmology v4 represents the conceptual culmination of the response-based approach developed in previous releases.
 It reformulates late-time cosmic acceleration in terms of a macroscopic state–space response framework, introducing a geometric and thermodynamic interpretation of background expansion.

-Rather than introducing new physical fields or modifying gravity, the expansion history is described as an irreversible relaxation process in the space of cosmological states, governed by dissipation, memory, and response geometry.
-The ΛCDM configuration emerges as a stable stationary state of the macroscopic dynamics.
+Rather than introducing new physical fields or modifying gravity, the expansion history is described as an irreversible relaxation process in the space of cosmological states, represented within an effective state-space response framework for late-time expansion.
+Within this effective description, ΛCDM corresponds to the stationary limit of the background state-space representation.

 Psi–Continuum Cosmology v5 represents a consolidation and formal clarification of the state–space perspective introduced in earlier releases.
 Rather than extending the conceptual framework further, this work focuses on a strictly diagnostic formulation of late–time cosmic expansion in terms of macroscopic state–space variables.